All About Dirty Nappies

 Note that babies do not tend to poo in their sleep, only when they wake.
 So if they go to bed with full bowels, remember they will fill their nappy shortly after waking.
 Tip: this is the time to make sure your partner is on early morning nappy duty!

-Dealing With A Weaned Babies Poo
+Dealing With Weaning Poo

-With a weaned baby, the poo usually has a more solid consistency so most poo should be picked up by the liner.
+With a weaned baby, the poo usually has a more solid consistency so most poo should be picked up by the washable nappy liner.
 The nappy therefore should not normally get dirty.
 If it does, it will normally only be at the edges, and this can easily be rinsed off before the nappy goes into the nappy bucket.
 If you put it into the nappy bin without rinsing off any soiling, you will find your nappy bin will smell pretty rough under its lid by the end of the day.

-Best Nappies For Poo Containment
+Best Reusable Nappies For Poop Containment

 Our best selling nappies and wraps for containment are below: